 Lemongrass is another unusual herb to grow at home that is commonly used in Asia and Latin American cuisine.
 Lemongrass has a bright, citrusy flavor without any bitterness or acidity that pairs well with fish and other dishes.

-Lastly, if you live in USDA zones 8-11, you can try your hand at growing your own stevia (Stevia rebaudiana).
+Lastly, if you live in USDA zones 8 to 11, you can try your hand at growing your own stevia (Stevia rebaudiana).
 Stevia’s leaves are several times sweeter than sugarcane and are crushed into a powder that can be used as a sugar replacement.
 Stevia should be planted in full sun in moist, well-draining soil.